mavernon/VBA_EXCEL/README.md

 Gain access to the VBA code editor, to view the form application's VBA codes:

-1.From the main entry form, select the X icon at the corner of the entry form to close it.
+ 1. From the main entry form, select the X icon at the corner of the entry form to close it.

-2.Select the view tab on the main menu of the remaining workbook interface
+ 2. Select the view tab on the main menu of the remaining workbook interface

-3.Select the view Macro's icon (from the extended View menu).
+ 3. Select the view Macro's icon (from the extended View menu).

-4.When the Macro dialog box opens, choose the Edit button.
+ 4. When the Macro dialog box opens, choose the Edit button.

-5.Minimize (but do not close) the complete Excel Workbook view in order to view the VBA code editor.
+ 5. Minimize (but do not close) the complete Excel Workbook view in order to view the VBA code editor.

 To review the form application's VBA code, from the VBA code editor:

-1.If Project Explorer is not visible at the left-side of the code editor, select View > Project Explorer.
+ 1. If Project Explorer is not visible at the left-side of the code editor, select View > Project Explorer.

-2.Expand the Forms folder in Project Explorer, then right-click any of the forms, and select View Code.
+ 2. Expand the Forms folder in Project Explorer, then right-click any of the forms, and select View Code.